-The new primary school for up to 350 pupils aged 4 – 11 is expected open in September 2018.
+The new primary school for up to 350 pupils aged 4 – 11 is opened in September 2019.

 2017 July - Dolphin Living acquires 68 residential units at 333 Kingsland Road from Downham Road Ltd., a joint venture between Thornsett and the Benyon Estate.